Working with Residents

 A Resident's Role

-The requirements in the residential lease, if met, will result in a home that is good for people and bad for pests.
+The requirements in your residential lease, if enforced, will result in a home that is good for people and bad for pests.
 Many residents take steps to prevent bringing pests home, call management when they see a pest, and keep their homes clean and clutter-free.
-These residents are doing their part.
-Controlling pests is about
+Commend them, these residents are doing their part.

-- preventing access;
+• preventing access;

-- detecting pests quickly; and
+• detecting pests quickly; and

-- making sure food, water, and shelter are not available.
+• making sure food, water, and shelter are not available.

 Obstacles